thibaudk/ossia.github.io/_posts/2022-03-22-minimum-viable.md

 Here is the example plug-in showcased above, done in two ways:

 - First version really only uses zero dependencies to show the sausage-making [https://github.com/celtera/avendish/blob/main/examples/Ui.hpp](https://github.com/celtera/avendish/blob/main/examples/Ui.hpp).
-- Second version use some helpers macros.
+- Second version use some helpers macros: [https://github.com/celtera/avendish/blob/main/examples/Helpers/Ui.hpp](https://github.com/celtera/avendish/blob/main/examples/Helpers/Ui.hpp).
 I don't find them super convincing, but the nice thing is that the "public API" can be prototyped without issues ; as many distinct versions can exist concurrently.
 In the end, they pretty much won't exist in the binary as things can be made constexpr fairly extensively: the whole layout object can be constexpr for instance.

 A few small additional things may be useful: